 As Pine goes through his preflight inspection, McKinney and I regard each other for a moment.
 For 10 days we haven’t been more than a hundred yards apart, and now I’m going home and he isn’t.
 McKinney leans over and wraps me in an unexpected hug.
 I thank him for keeping me safe, for orchestrating an extraction and especially for never taking any unnecessary risk, beyond the obvious one that is flying a small plane over dangerous country.
 If it weren’t for his expertise, his ability to improvise, adapt and overcome, things could have been much worse.
 I’m grateful to realize I’ve spent the past 10 days learning from a consummate Alaskan.

-Pine’s plane bounces over the rocks, picking up speed, and then the wheels are off the ground and we’re airborne, the earth dropping away, McKinney getting smaller.
-Suddenly I can make it out from the air, the long runway that wasn’t there three days ago—my infinitesimal mark on the remote wilderness of the Alaskan bush, a last outpost of America where few have ever been.
-And for the first time I feel it, and I’ve felt it every day since, the mark the bush made on me: a deep and unshakable stillness.
+Pine’s plane bounces over the rocks, picking up speed, and then the wheels are off the ground and we’re airborne, the earth falling away, McKinney getting smaller.
+Suddenly I can make it out from the air, the clear, straight stretch of runway that didn’t exist three days ago.
+My infinitesimal mark on the vast remote wilderness of the Alaskan bush, a last outpost of America where few have ever been.
+And for the first time I feel it, and I’ve felt it every day since: the mark the bush made back on me.
+A deep and unshakable stillness.
 The sound of nothing at the edge of the world.

 This piece originally appeared in Robb Report‘s February 2022 issue under the headline Alone at the Edge of America.